Loading...

 51-54.

 At Sāvatthī.
-"Through not realizing feeling, Vaccha, etc. through not realizing the practice leading to the cessation of feeling, etc.
+"Through not realising feeling, Vaccha, etc. through not realising the practice leading to the cessation of feeling, etc.

 At Sāvatthī.
-"Through not realizing perception, Vaccha, etc. through not realizing the practice leading to the cessation of perception, etc.
+"Through not realising perception, Vaccha, etc. through not realising the practice leading to the cessation of perception, etc.

 At Sāvatthī.
-"Through not realizing activities, Vaccha, etc. through not realizing the practice leading to the cessation of activities, etc. The fifty-fourth.
+"Through not realising activities, Vaccha, etc. through not realising the practice leading to the cessation of activities, etc. The fifty-fourth.

 55.